 We will start with the most famous sites in Cairo: The Pyramids of Giza, including the famous Sphinx (still silent…).
 Then we drive back to Cairo to take a look at the “Egyptian Museum” (the tour does not include the Mummies Room).
 Here a vast treasure of numerous objects made of gold, bronze, alabaster, silver and more from Egypt’s most glamorous times are exhibited.
 Then we drive to visit the Cairo Citadel built by Saladin, with its known “Alabaster Mosque”.
 You will spend the rest of the afternoon at leisure to stroll on your own through the famous market-area of Khan el Khalili.
 Overnight in Cairo.

 Today we drive to SAKKARA, the ancient “Necropolis” of the Old Kingdom’s Capital, Memphis, where we will visit a few pyramids and tombs, among them the known “Step Pyramid”, the oldest known Pyramid.
 This place is also known for its great temples, and the giant statue of Ramses the Second.

 Overnight in Cairo.

 A luxury 2 nights Nile Cruise, which will take you, among other places, to Aswan, where you will be able to see the Great Aswan Damm, and the Abu Simbel Temple which was completely moved to a new location in order to prevent it from being flooded by the lake created by the Aswan Damm.
-On the day 15, at the end of the cruise you will be transferred to the Airport for your flight back home.
+On day 15, at the end of the cruise, you will be transferred to the Airport for your flight back home.